Fairfax-Falls Church Community Services Board

 • Phase Three is a maintenance phase, appropriate for clients who are well-established in their recovery and able to sustain it with treatment on a biweekly or monthly basis.

-OBOT is an abstinence-encouraging program, helping people at all stages of their recovery.
-Responses to a slip or relapse are based on individual circumstances, and may include more frequent outpatient services, participation in residential detox to re-stabilize, or referral to a higher level of care.
+OBAT is an abstinence-encouraging program, helping people at all stages of recovery.
+Responses to a slip or return to use are based on individual circumstances, and may include more frequent outpatient services, participation in residential detox to re-stabilize, or referral to a higher level of care.
 Decisions about dispensing medication are based on a client’s health and safety.
-All OBOT phases use observed urine analysis prior at each prescriber visit.
+All OBAT phases use urine analysis at each prescriber visit.

 Who can receive AMC services?